Posted January 4, 2016

 By Steven Weinstein

 We’ve all heard time and time again how important insight into third parties (or the supply chain) is when it comes to an organization’s overall risk posture.
 Of course we all remember the poster child example when the giant retailer Target announced they had been breached in December 2013.
-After a spear phishing email containing a malicious attachment initially compromised a HVAC vendor in Target’s supply chain, network access allowed attackers to move laterally into Target’s network, ultimately allowing the installation of malware on point-of-sale devices.
+After a spear Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. email containing a malicious attachment initially compromised a HVAC vendor in Target’s supply chain, network access allowed attackers to move laterally into Target’s network, ultimately allowing the installation of Malware: Software that is intended to damage or disable computers and computer systems. on point-of-sale devices.
 Over the course of the attack during the peak holiday shopping season, attackers managed to exfiltrate the credit card information of over 40 million customers.

 Fast forward to mid-July, 2015 for one of the more recent examples of a breach resulting from a third party.
 Costco, Sam’s Club, Walmart Canada, CVS, and Rite Aid were all impacted by a data breach at PNI Digital Media, which managed and/or hosted photo services for the large corporations.